Important Device Security Guidelines & Settings for Proroute Routers

 | Special character | At least one special character (e.g., !@#$%) |

-Recommendation: Use a password of at least 12 characters.
-16+ characters is strongly advised if the router is directly accessible from the public internet.
+Recommendation: Setting a strong password, such as at least 16+ characters is strongly advised.
+Especially if the router has exposure to the public internet.

 Update to the latest firmware